-The four partner organizations supporting YES! have been linked since the 2012 pilot program and recommit each year to the next season of YES!
+Our partner organizations supporting YES! have been linked since the 2012 pilot program and recommit each year to the next season of YES!
 Partners meet year-round to evaluate, refine, pool resources, and work out any issues that develop; consequently the YES! program activities are almost year-round for the partners.
 The roles of partners and individuals have become fine-tuned and represent the strengths of the organizations or individuals.

 The YES! partners are: